MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Mexico/ui-extensions-setup-and-generate-diot-report-mx.md

     The setup of DIOT is now finished.
 9. Choose the **Finish** button.

-> [!Note]
+> [!NOTE]
-> Note that for the DIOT report, the vendor’s operation type will be used for all operations with that vendor unless you specifically change the value of the **DIOT Type Of Operation** in the document before you post it.
+> Note that for the DIOT report, the vendor's operation type will be used for all operations with that vendor unless you specifically change the value of the **DIOT Type Of Operation** in the document before you post it.
 The DIOT operation type for the vendor is not passed on to purchase documents automatically.
 If you want to use a type other than the one that is specified for the vendor, change the field on the purchase document manually.

-## Optional Setup for Reporting Witholding Tax with the DIOT Extension
+## Optional setup for reporting withholding tax with the DIOT extension

-The DIOT report exports data including witholding tax amounts for vendor transactions.
-Calculation of witholding tax is currently not supported in the Mexican version of [!INCLUDE[prod_short](../../includes/prod_short.md)].
+The DIOT report exports data including withholding tax amounts for vendor transactions.
+Calculation of withholding tax is currently not supported in the Mexican version of [!INCLUDE[prod_short](../../includes/prod_short.md)].
 To work around this, you can post extra lines to a predefined general ledger account.
-The DIOT extension supports reporting witholding tax data in the following way:
+The DIOT extension supports reporting withholding tax data in the following way:

 The **VAT Posting Setup** table has a new field, **DIOT WHT %**.
 By setting this field to a value other than zero, you indicate that all entries posted with this setup are to be considered as if they were posted with that amount of VAT withheld.

-For example, if you have transactions that are supposed to be 10% VAT and 5% witholding tax, use a posting setup where the **VAT %** field contains *10* and the **DIOT WHT %** field contains *5*.
+For example, if you have transactions that are supposed to be 10% VAT and 5% withholding tax, use a posting setup where the **VAT %** field contains *10* and the **DIOT WHT %** field contains *5*.

-This field will only affect the DIOT report calculations and not the actual posting of the lines/entries/documents, so you must continue the existing workaround that you may have for calculating witholding tax, regardless of setting up the DIOT Report extension.
+This field will only affect the DIOT report calculations and not the actual posting of the lines/entries/documents, so you must continue the existing workaround that you may have for calculating withholding tax, regardless of setting up the DIOT Report extension.

 ### To create an export of DIOT report files

 1. Choose the ![Lightbulb that opens the Tell Me feature.](../../media/ui-search/search_small.png) "Tell me what you want to do") icon, enter **Create DIOT Report**, and then choose the related link.
 2. On the **Create DIOT report** request page, set the **Starting Date** and **Ending Date** fields to represent the period for which you wish to report.
 3. Choose the **OK** button.